Rakeela/dragora-notes/2021-3-20-Fifty-Fifth.md

 Atheism doesn't offer much of that.
 I have to assume that my experiences were real, and all that really happened is I forgot the shape of a map.
 From that perspective, I do not want to leave much of this world unchanged.
 I grew up in an awful world.

 ---
+We order out too much here.
+I know it.
+I love it!
+I can't cook, but I love food.
+That's where my love of processed food comes in; it exemplifies efficient service to people whose talents lie elsewhere.
+I really don't think it'll all be unhealthy forever.
+Mm, I'm off topic.

+I'm looking over food options trying to decide what to order for brunch tomorrow.
+Kistaro wants red meat.
+I didn't come into the question with any very strong preference, but immediately upon looking at one of the food ordering apps, it recommended to me a place that sells fried chicken livers, fried chicken gizzards, and fried okra.
+That's three things I want.
+There aren't many restaurants in the area that I know sells organ meats!
+That's what *I* want.
+That said, Kistaro's preference is probably going to be overriding here; ordering a half pound of fried chicken livers is going to have to wait for a different week.

+There's another restaurant in the area that sells steak and kidney pie, which is another favorite of mine.
+I may recommend it tomorrow.
+I can live without meat, but...  when I do eat meat, I don't know why people always prize pure muscle tissue so much.
+The really flavorful meats are in the organs.

+I wonder if anywhere in the area sells beef liver served with onions.
+I wonder how many centuries will pass before someone invents a vegan chicken liver substitute!  ...I wonder if I'd like haggis.

+There's also a local restaurant that'll sell me a peanut butter bacon burger on a pretzel bun.
+I'm not sure that's a good idea, but maybe I'll try it tomorrow.
+It's been way too long since I last ate a pretzel bun.

+---
 [[day-post-archive]]